Is Ikawa Kainayama snowsure?

 | April | 1 cm | 0.3 days |

-The average snowfall forecast during week 2 of May for Ikawa Kainayama is 0 cm.
+The average snowfall forecast during week 4 of June for Ikawa Kainayama is 0 cm.
 There are typically 0.0 snowy days during this week.
-Ikawa Kainayama expected weather and snow conditions during the second week of May at the middle elevation of the ski area at 1140m, based on historical averages over the last 13 years: At this time of year the normal freezing level (3691m) is far above the mid altitude of Ikawa Kainayama.
-Fresh Snow is very unlikely in Ikawa Kainayama in the middle of May but in an average year there are two or three days during this week each year that are wet.
-Usual temperatures are well above freezing both night and day at the mid altitude in Ikawa Kainayama during week two of May with the average afternoon temperature 13.2°C and the minimum temperature 12.0°C. Expect the sun to come out on two or three days per week.
-Mostly light winds (average 15km/h) but there is a 50% chance that the mean wind speed will be more than more than 30km/h one day.
+Ikawa Kainayama prevailing weather and snow conditions during the last week of June at the middle elevation of the ski area at 1140m, based on historical averages over the last 13 years: At this time of year the expected freezing level (4621m) is a long way above the mid altitude of Ikawa Kainayama. is unknown in Ikawa Kainayama at the end of June but expect several rainy days.
+On average there just three dry days during this week each year.
+Typical temperatures are well above freezing both day and night at the mid altitude in Ikawa Kainayama during week four of June with the average afternoon temperature 18.3°C and the minimum temperature 17.6°C. On average, only one or two days with sunshine per week.
+Generally light winds (average 12km/h).

 Snow History: Compare Resorts